 1. Waiter service

-- More prone to mistakes as miscommunication with the kitchen can lead to wrong orders being served to guests.
+More prone to mistakes as miscommunication with the kitchen can lead to wrong orders being served to guests.

 2. Chinese banquet service

-Another form of waiter service where each waiter takes care of a table or group of tables with 10-12 guests.
+This is another form of waiter service where each waiter takes care of a table or group of tables with 10-12 guests.
 Dishes are usually communal and shared.

-- Guests feel more relaxed because of the communal sharing dishes.
+Guests feel more relaxed because of the communal sharing dishes.

-- Food served is usually pre-ordered so the waiters don’t have to worry about taking orders.
+Food served is usually pre-ordered so the waiters don’t have to worry about taking orders.

 3. Buffet service